mackignacio/usml/README.md

 ## Acknowledgments

-USML is inspired by [jquery](https://jquery.com/), [htmx](https://htmx.org/) and the need for cleaner more maintainable web code.
+USML stands on the shoulders of giants, drawing inspiration from [jquery](https://jquery.com/), [htmx](https://htmx.org/), [angularjs](https://angularjs.org/) and the need for cleaner more maintainable web code.
+We acknowledge the invaluable contributions of these innovative frameworks in shaping our journey towards excellence.
+Their pioneering work has illuminated our path, empowering us to reach new heights in our mission.
 We thank the open-source community for their contributions and support in making this project possible.